 Limited Medical Radiography Diploma

-The purpose of the Limited Medical Radiography (LMR) program is to provide a progressive academic and clinical educational environment by training students to become highly competent and qualified to adminiser ionizing radiation for medical diagnostic imaging purposes.
+The Limited Medical Radiography (LMR) program provides a progressive academic and clinical educational environment by training students to become highly competent and qualified to administer ionizing radiation for medical diagnostic imaging purposes.

-Graduates of the program are eligible to apply for a Limited Scope of Practice in Radiography exam administered by the American Registry of Radiologic Technologists (ARRT) but offered through the KBMIRT.
+Graduates of the program are eligible to apply for a Limited Scope of Practice in Radiography exam administered by the American Registry of Radiologic Technologists (ARRT) but offered through the Kentucky Board of Medical Imaging and Radiation Therapy (KBMIRT).
 Through the LMR program, graduates are prepared to perform x-ray (radiographic) examinations in clinics, physicians' offices, and urgent care centers.
-They prepare patients for radiographic examinations by explaining the procedure, ensuring proper positioning of both the patient and the radiographic equipment.
-Because they provide the necessary x-rays needed to help with the diagnosis of the patient, the Limited Radiographers are valued members of the healthcare team.
+They prepare patients for radiographic examinations by explaining the procedure and ensuring proper positioning of both the patient and the radiographic equipment.
+Because they provide the necessary x-rays needed to help with the diagnosis of the patient, limited radiographers are valued members of the healthcare team.

 All courses require a C or better for successful completion.
 Core Courses (LMR, MED, and RAD) require a minimum 78% C and General Education / General Studies courses (CSS and MTH) require a minimum 70% C.